zachcoleman/maturin-demo/README.md

 ```shell
 maturin develop
 ```
+Adding the `-r` flag like this: `maturin develop -r` will compile with optimizations (slower compile, but faster runtime).
 _Note: this will automatically install the package into the target environment_

 ### Use new Python extension